 To understand the shifts that I’ve made in the last six months, we need talk about my dieting history for a minute (maybe you have one too).
 I had never carried extra weight until I got pregnant at twenty-eight with my first baby and gained 65 pounds.
 It was a huge shock.
 I lost that weight from my first pregnancy within six months by just barely eating anything.

 Lucky for me, I’m the kind of person who loses weight while breastfeeding, so that always worked in my favor.
 But as soon as I would wean a baby, I’d gain a good ten to twenty pounds back.
 Plus, when you do extreme diets, you starve yourself and end up binging on everything you never let yourself eat.
 Your body is in stress mode, especially if you have been breastfeeding and pregnant for years.
-Telling myself that foods like bananas had too much sugar or that good bread wasn’t allowed was the perfect recipe for the alarm bells of cravings to go off, causing me to seek out calorie-dense, highly palatable foods to help my body feel safe from starvation.
+Telling myself that foods like bananas had too much sugar or that good bread wasn’t allowed was the perfect recipe for the alarm bells of cravings to go off.

 Birthing and nursing babies constantly over a ten-year period of time is a wild ride of unpredictability by itself.
 It’s not easy work.
-In our culture, women are expected to carry on and “bounce back” with little support and without processing serious conditions like postpartum depression and anxiety.
+In our culture, women are expected to carry on and “bounce back” with little support.
 Even though I used dieting, I did the best I knew to do at that time and I’m proud of what my body was able to do in birth and breastfeeding.

 The Mindset Shift that Changed Everything